christiancannata/agrispesa/wp-content/plugins/gtm-ecommerce-woo/readme.txt

 - Add To Cart
 - Purchase

-Which are a great base for **conversion measurements** and building **sales funnels** related to cart behavior.
+Which are a great base for **conversion measurements** and analysing **sales funnels** related to cart behavior.

 **For full eCommerce events coverage, improved handling and professional support [buy PRO version](https://tagconcierge.com/google-tag-manager-for-woocommerce/).**

 ## Advantage over alternative solutions

-### Only single plugin needed
+### Only one plugin needed

 Without GTM for WooCommerce plugin, you would need a separate plugin for each of those integrations.
 And each additional plugin may make your Wordpress setup more complex.
 With GTM for WooCommerce, all data is sent in standardized Google format to GTM and everything else is configured there.

 ### Reporting consistency

 A common problem when trying to use other GTM and Google Analytics plugins is that data can be sent twice corrupting analytics reporting.
-Using DataLayer is a standard way to ensure your tracking information stays consistent.
+Using DataLayer is a standard way to ensure your tracking information stays consistent across all connected tools.

-### Cookies opt-in
+### Google Consent Mode v2

 Using GTM and dataLayer allows to build more complex scenarios, such as only processing the data after obtaining user consent.
 Other plugin directly pipe events into target system no matter if required permission was given or not.
-This is a more advanced scenario that requires manual changes in Google Tag Manager, but out-of-box support may be added in this plugin in future.

 == Installation ==